ischlag/distributed-tensorflow-example/README.md

 # Distributed Tensorflow Example

 Using data parallelism with shared model parameters while updating parameters asynchronous.
-See comment for some changes to make the parameter updates synchronous.
-Not sure if this implemented correctly though.
+See comment for some changes to make the parameter updates synchronous (not sure if the synchronous part is implemented correctly though).

 Trains a simple sigmoid neural network on mnist for 20 epochs on three machines using one parameter server.
 The goal was not to achieve high accurcy but to get to know tensorflow.